Skip to main content

 Title

 Authorizing the use of a Farmland Lease Master Template for those City-owned lands being rented for farming, the administrative approval of City staff to negotiate lease terms, and the execution of lease documents by the City’s Director of the Department of Planning, Community and Economic Development, or assigns.
-(City Wide)
+(Citywide)

 Body

-WHEREAS, the City’s current lease template had not been comprehensively reviewed in years until, as a result of a discussion at an April 2019 Common Council meeting, the Mayor directed City staff and the Madison Food Policy Council’s established Regional Agriculture & Food Sovereignty (successor to Urban Agriculture) Work Group (“Work Group”) to review, update, and revise the City’s farm lease terms and conditions to reflect current best practices; and
+WHEREAS, the City’s current lease template had not been comprehensively reviewed in years until, as a result of a discussion at an April 2019 Common Council meeting, the Mayor directed City staff and the Madison Food Policy Council’s established Regional Agriculture & Food Sovereignty (successor to Urban Agriculture) Work Group (“Work Group”) to review, update, and recommend revisions to the City’s farm lease terms and conditions to reflect current best practices; and

 WHEREAS, on March 5, 2024, the Common Council approved Resolution File ID #81655 directing Economic Development Division staff to revise the farmland lease template language in accordance with the findings and recommendations determined by the Work Group, with the understanding that many of the terms and conditions would be subject to case-by-case negotiations based upon the specific needs and conditions of each individual lease; and